Jazzcort/CS5008_homework_10/README.md

 3. What is the Worst Case Big O for searching or adding to a BST?
    * What type of BST would this be? (how would it look)
    - The Worst Case Big O for searching and adding to a BST would be $O(n)$.
    - For adding, the worst case would be always adding a value that is smaller than the minimum value in the tree or always adding a value that is bigger than the maximum value in the tree.
-In this case, if we always add smaller value, we would end up having a BST look like this.
+In this case, if we always add smaller value, we would end up having a BST looking like this.
    ```test
    data: [5,4,3,2,1]